Imkun-on/steam_scraper_reviews_cli/README.md

   ┌──────┬──────────────────────────┐
   │  #   │ Option                   │
   ├──────┼──────────────────────────┤
-  │  S   │ Search by name           │
+  │  S   │ Search by name or URL    │
   │  1   │ New & Trending           │
   │  2   │ Top Sellers              │
   │  3   │ Coming Soon              │